Rob-Ferguson/HonoluluBitDevs/_posts/2023-01-30-socratic-seminar-19.md

 	- [SEC charges Genesis and Gemini for the unregistered offer and sale of crypto asset securities through the Gemini Earn lending program](https://www.sec.gov/news/press-release/2023-7)
 	- [Genesis files for Chapter 11 bankruptcy](https://www.coindesk.com/business/2023/01/20/genesis-global-files-for-bankruptcy-protection/)
 	- [Genesis already laid off 30% of staff earlier this month](https://www.wsj.com/articles/crypto-lender-genesis-lays-off-30-of-staff-11672939434)
 	- Parties affected by Genesis are going to be dragged through lengthy bankruptcy proceedings in an attempt to recoup some of their losses and pay back customers
-    - Contagion probably isn't over - Genesis's failure is going to bleed into DCG's other subsidiaries
+    - Contagion probably isn't over - Genesis's failure is going to bleed into DCG's other subsidiaries and connected organizations
-    - Bitcoin that is held by custodians can be frozen and stolen
     - Besides short-term price volatility, bitcoin that is properly self-custodied in cold storage is entirely unaffected by these incidents

 # Technology

 - [Bitcoin Genesis block was 14 years ago on January 3, 2009](https://bitcoinmagazine.com/culture/bitcoin-genesis-block-14th-birthday-reflection)
-	- 14 years ago today, Satoshi Nakamoto created the first block in the Bitcoin blockchain
+	- 14 years ago, Satoshi Nakamoto created the first block in the Bitcoin blockchain
 	- Message engraved in the block: "Chancellor on brink of the second bailout for banks"
 	- The message establishes a sort of manifesto from the start
 	- Bitcoin seeks to level the playing field, ensuring property rights to millions worldwide
 	- People are losing sight of Bitcoin's original purpose as they leave coins with 3rd-party custodians
+	- Bitcoin that is held by custodians can be frozen and stolen
 	- Proof of Keys Day, also celebrated on January 3, celebrates withdrawing coins to self-custody

 - [Bitcoin Core contributor Luke Dashjr loses ~200 BTC after private server compromised and warns users against upgrading Bitcoin Knots](https://unchainedpodcast.com/luke-dashjr-warns-users-about-bitcoin-knots-expiry-after-losing-3-6m-in-hack/)